Keeping Voles out of your yard

 Dig, Dig, Dig

-Voles typically dig runways along the surface of your yard, and they don’t frequently dig very deep.
+First, voles typically dig runways along the surface of your yard, and they don’t frequently dig very deep.
 Vole tunnels are normally on top of the soil, as they dig through the grass to find food.
 Vole runways measure about an inch and a half wide and they sometimes burrow deeply into the ground to build homes.
 Some voles will burrow to a depth of around 12 inches into the ground, while others prefer staying near the surface.
 The grass or vegetation along the length of these tunnels will normally be cleared out by the vole, as they like to keep their runways as unhindered as possible.
-Any unclipped grass near the runways is left to create shelter for the tiny animals.
+For example, any unclipped grass near the runways is left to create shelter for the tiny animals.

 It’s hard to control voles once they begin to populate your yard.
 The way they tunnel through the ground makes it difficult to track them and even harder to catch them using traditional mechanical methods like traps.
 But this doesn’t mean it’s impossible.
 Voles are actually relatively easy to catch if you have the right strategy in place.

 The best way to get a vole problem under control is by calling a pest control company to assist you.
 Pest control technicians understand how to investigate an area suspected of housing a vole infestation and have the knowledge and equipment necessary to eliminate the problem.
-In most cases OMNIS pest control will recommend mechanical methods, like trapping, but during our inspection process we will determine which removal method fits your situation best.
+In most cases, OMNIS pest control will recommend mechanical methods, like trapping, but during our inspection process, we will determine which removal method fits your situation best.
 Call now to schedule an inspection.

 Voles may live in the ground, but they aren’t impossible to spot if you know what to look for.
 To locate their runways, pull back can ground cover that overhangs an area where you suspect voles may be traveling through.
 If there are fresh grass clippings and greenish-colored droppings present near any runways that you find, that means voles are likely active in that tunnel.
 Older droppings fade in color, turning brown or gray, so their presence will alert you to keep looking for voles elsewhere.